oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

     pod/kube-scheduler-master                1/1     Running   0          21
     ```

-### Install the OAM docker image
+### Install the OAM Docker image

-You can deploy [OAM docker images](https://github.com/oracle/docker-images/tree/master/OracleAccessManagement) in the following ways:
+You can deploy OAM Docker images in the following ways:

-1. Download a pre-built OAM Docker image from [My Oracle Support](https://support.oracle.com).
-This image contains the latest bundle patch and one-off patches for Oracle Access Management 12.2.1.4.0.
+1. Download a pre-built OAM Docker image from [My Oracle Support](https://support.oracle.com) by referring to the document ID 2723908.1.
+This image is prebuilt by Oracle and includes Oracle Access Management 12.2.1.4.0 and the latest PSU.

-1. Build your own OAM Docker image using the WebLogic Image Tool.
-Oracle recommends using the WebLogic Image tool to build your own OAM 12.2.1.4.0 image along with the latest Bundle Patch and any additional patches that you require.
-For more information, see [Building an OAM Docker Image using Image Tool](https://github.com/oracle/docker-images/tree/master/OracleAccessManagement/imagetool/12.2.1.4.0).
+1. Build your own OAM image using the WebLogic Image Tool or by using the dockerfile, scripts and base images from Oracle Container Registry (OCR).
+You can also build your own image by using only the dockerfile and scripts.
+For more information about the various ways in which you can build your own container image, see [Building the OAM Image](https://github.com/oracle/docker-images/tree/master/OracleAccessManagement/#building-the-oam-image).

-1. Build your own OAM image using the dockerfile samples.
-To customize the image for specific use-cases, Oracle provides dockerfile samples and build scripts.
-For more information, see [Building an Oracle Access Management Image using Dockerfile Samples](https://github.com/oracle/docker-images/tree/master/OracleAccessManagement/dockerfiles/12.2.1.4.0).

 Choose one of these options based on your requirements.